 Studies have shown that if you prepare your food from scratch, you are more likely to eat healthily.
 If you use what’s in season and cook different foods throughout the year, you get fresh herbs, antioxidants and a good variety, says April Stempien-Otero, M.D., a cardiologist at UW Medicine Regional Heart Center Cardiology Clinic.

 When you prepare your meals, follow a Mediterranean-ish diet that focuses on fresh fruits, fresh vegetables, whole grains and olive oil and avoids a lot of animal fat.
-This type of diet is associated with a lower risk of heart disease, says Gary Weeks, M.D., a cardiologist at Summit Cardiology at Northwest Hospital & Medical Center and Cardiology Clinic at Edmonds.
+This type of diet is associated with a lower risk of heart disease, says Gary Weeks, M.D., a cardiologist at UW Medical Center - Northwest and Cardiology Clinic at Edmonds.

 Cooking at home also makes it easier to avoid food industry processing methods that have been adopted without a clear understanding of their long-term effects.